Ajit Doval led panel submits report on CDS appointment: Announcement in December

 It may be recalled that Prime Minister, Narendra Modi during his Independence Day address had announced the creation of the post of CDS.
 This post had been recommended by the Kargil Review Committee.
 This move is being considered as one of the biggest military reforms.

 The powers that would be vested would be crucial.
 In 2001, a group of ministers had recommended that the CDS should have administrative control and not operational control.
 "The CDS should have the requisite mandate and authority.
 Give it time to evolve as acceptability will be an issue.
 Need is to align authority and accountability," the Kargil Review Committee had said.
-While previous governments were reluctant on creating such a position, this time around the Modi government decided to go in for a CDS as it would be a game changer.
+While previous governments were reluctant on creating such a position, this time around the Modi government decided to go in for a CDS as it would be a game-changer.

-The CDS would be a one point reference for the Prime Minister in all security related matters, especially those concerning the military.
+The CDS would be a one-point reference for the Prime Minister in all security-related matters, especially those concerning the military.
 Prime Minister Narendra Modi, during his Independence Day address had said that in order to further better coordination between the forces, I want to announce that India will have a Chief of Defence Staff.
 This would ensure that the forces are more effective, Modi also said during his Independence Day speech.

 New Chief of Defence Staff would be single point advisor on military matters